Opening Showcase: Parental Guidance Advised

 Source material isn’t the only thing that links these writers.
 Both earned Writers’ Trust Prizes in November, 2018—Kathy Page for fiction, Elizabeth Hay for nonfiction.
 Almost exactly one year later, Kathy Page and Elizabeth Hay unite onstage to reflect on their process and tackle tough questions.
 Why do we return to stories about our parents?
 Why do these stories continue to draw such attention and acclaim?

-Featuring short readings from The New Quarterly magazine’s annual writing contest winners.
+Featuring short readings from The New Quarterly magazine’s annual writing contest winners, Sarah Ens, Paola Ferrante, and Terence Young.
 Followed by readings and discussion with Kathy Page and Elizabeth Hay.
 Moderated by Eufemia Fantetti.

 Early Bird $10 • Online $12 • At the Door $15